fenuks/auto-pairs/README.md

         Default : <M-b>

-        Work with FlyMode, insert the key at the Fly Mode jumped postion
+        Work with FlyMode, insert the key at the Fly Mode jumped position

 *   g:AutoPairsMoveCharacter